ugeneunipro/docs/content/query-designer/manipulating-query-designer-element/_index.md

 weight: 300
 ---

 # Manipulating Query Designer Element

-This chapter describes in more detail how you can manipulate _elements_ using the GUI.
+This chapter provides a more detailed explanation of how you can manipulate _elements_ using the GUI.